I beg to move,

 This has been an excellent debate.
 I really appreciate everyone’s contributions, including those of my hon.
 Friends the Members for Glasgow East (David Linden) and for Glasgow North (Patrick Grady).
 They gave excellent SNP support for the issue, although we will leave to one side their fantastical belief in the superiority of Scotland’s second city.

 As the Minister has heard from hon.
 Members, and from the many comments I mentioned from a wide range of organisations, despite the small amount of movement that we have seen, which is to be welcomed, numerous bodies are continuing to experience considerable difficulties.
 There must be improvement as soon as possible.
 I look forward to that meeting.
 I also very much hope that the Minister will take up the invitation from the Cabinet Secretary for Culture in the Scottish Government to the forthcoming summit on the issue, and particularly on visas for festival performers.
 I hope she will look out for the invitation in her mailbox.
 I thank all hon.
-Members for their contribution; this has been a very useful debate.
+Members for their contributions; this has been a very useful debate.

 Question put and agreed to.

 That this House has considered artist visas.